Laser Hair Removal Toronto

 Laser Hair Removal FAQ

 Laser hair removal results in the permanent reduction of hair growth.
 Hair follicles must be in the active growth phase in order to be targeted.
-This is why multiple treatments are required, typically spaced 4-6 weeks apart in order to target each hair in its growing phase.
+This is why multiple treatments are required, typically spaced 4-6 weeks apart in order to target each hair in the correct phase of the hair growth cycle.

+In order to most effectively reduce hair growth, repeated treatments are needed.
 Depending on how your hair responds to the laser, you may require 5 to 7 sessions to permanently remove the majority of hair from a treated area.
 The legs and arms typically require more sessions than the underarms and bikini area.
+After your initial hair removal sessions, maintenance laser treatments may be needed in the future.

-Laser hair removal is typically associated with mild redness and swelling of the treated area for 1-2 days following the treatment.
-Blistering and pigment change are rare complications.
+Laser hair removal is typically associated with mild redness and swelling of the treated skin for 1-2 days following the treatment, especially for those with sensitive skin.
+Blistering and skin lightening or darkening in the treatment area are rare complications.
+Laser hair removal technology allows laser hair treatments on both light skin and dark skin with minimal risk.

 In the Media